Softeq/angular-libs/projects/data-mappers-lib/README.md

 Things become more complex when developer has HTTP communication and he/she should take into account headers (for example, handling of `ETag`, `If-Match`, `If-None-Match` headers).

-### Solution
+### Solution this library proposes

-This library promotes concept of `DataMapper` which encapsulates rules to serialize and deserialize objects at the same time (we will use word **map** instead of serialize/deserialize).
+This library promotes concept of `DataMapper` which can both serialize and deserialize data (we will use word **map** instead of serialize/deserialize).
 For `john`, you can define mapper like